CW Service Pros HVAC service truck

 Avoid this by flushing only items that are meant to go in the toilet: waste and toilet paper.
 Things like baby wipes, dental floss, toys, cat litter, and other foreign objects can cause partial or full septic blockages.

-Pro Tip: Even if it says “flushable,” it’s not!
+Pro Tip: Even if a personal wipe says “flushable,” it’s not!

 6. Frozen Septic Fields